openstack-infra/system-config/doc/source/third_party.rst

 --------

-Gerrit has an event stream which can be subscribed to, using this it is possible to test commits against testing systems beyond those supplied by OpenStack's Jenkins setup.
+Gerrit has an event stream which can be subscribed to, using this it is possible to test commits against testing systems beyond those supplied by OpenContrail's Jenkins setup.
 It is also possible for these systems to feed information back into Gerrit and they can also leave non-gating votes on Gerrit review requests.